TiagoTimoteo/KAGGLE_Competition_Multi-Class-Prediction-of-Obesity-Risk/README.md

 - `submissions/`: Location to store model predictions submitted to the competition.
 - `README.md`: This README file providing an overview of the project and competition.

-## How to Use

-To explore this Kaggle competition project, follow these steps:

-1. Clone this repository to your local environment using the `git clone` command.
-2. Explore the Jupyter notebooks in the `notebooks/` folder to view the code and analysis performed during the competition.
-3. Review the datasets in the `data/` folder to understand the features and labels used for model training and evaluation.
-4. Check the `submissions/` folder for any model predictions submitted to the competition.

 ## Kaggle Competition Link

 [Playground Series - Season 4, Episode 2, Multi-Class Prediction of Obesity Risk](https://www.kaggle.com/c/playground-series-04-obesity-risk)